Leopold Quarter: Construction

 A railway station called Leopold Quarter railway station was built in 1854–55, along with a large square at the end of the Rue de Luxembourg/Luxemburgstraat.
 The station is known today as Brussels-Luxembourg railway station, while the square is still known as the Place du Luxembourg/Luxemburgplein.
 They had not been included in Suys' original plans, as the railroad was a new development in the 1830s in Belgium.
 Designed by the architect Gustave Saintenoy, the station and the railway came to be a defining feature of the area's geography.
 In those days, the outer edge of the area was bounded by the Maelbeek valley, but in the 1850s, plans were drawn up to build a bridge across it to connect the Rue de la Loi/Wetstraat to the new military parade ground on the Linthout Plateau (today's Parc du Cinquantenaire/Jubelpark).

 The Eggevoorde Estate had dominated the Maelbeek valley since the Middle Ages, but portions had been sold off in the following centuries.
-In 1851, a portion was sold off in exchange for shares in the Zoological and Horticultural Society, and the area became what is today Leopold Park.
-The park was intended to be a home for scientific and leisure activities.
+In 1851, a portion of the estate was sold off in exchange for shares in the Zoological and Horticultural Society, and the area became what is today Leopold Park.
+The park was intended to be a venue for scientific and leisure activities.
 Horticultural gardens and a zoo were created along with a community hall, a reading room, and a café-restaurant.
 However, the zoo was poorly managed and the management company went bankrupt in 1876.
-The horticultural gardens, on the other hand, were quite successfully managed by Jean Jules Linden, and they became a commercial and scientific success story until 1898, when they were sold.
-The City of Brussels bought the old zoological gardens and converted them into a public recreational park containing a variety of diversions, including the Museum of Natural Sciences.
-In 1884, Ernest Solvay and Paul Héger, professors at the Université libre de Bruxelles (ULB), began a project to create an expanded university campus in the park.
-Several of the university's new institutes were created there, and stand to this day, including the original site of the Solvay Institute of Sociology.
+The horticultural gardens, on the other hand, were quite successfully managed by Jean Jules Linden, and they became a commercial and scientific success story until his death in 1898.
+The City of Brussels bought the old zoological gardens in 1908 and converted them into a public recreational park containing a variety of attractions, including the current Museum of Natural Sciences.

+In 1884, Ernest Solvay and Paul Heger, professors at the Université libre de Bruxelles (ULB), began a project to create an expanded university campus in the park.
+Several of the university's new institutes were established there, and still stand today, including the original site of the Solvay Institute of Sociology, as well as its sister institution, the Solvay Institute of Physiology, which was completed in 1894.
+It was in that building that the famous fifth Solvay Conference on Physics and on Chemistry took place in October 1927.